sequelize/sequelize-typescript/README.md

   @Column(DataType.TEXT)
   name: string;
 ```
-For a more detailed column description, use an options object
+Or for a more detailed column description, use an options object
 (all [attribute options](http://docs.sequelizejs.com/en/v3/api/sequelize/#definemodelname-attributes-options-model)
 from sequelize
 are valid):